census-instrumentation/opencensus-specs/stats/ViewConfig.md

 This document describes the YAML configuration for views.

 Implementations should provide a way to load this configuration to define views.
+Implementations may provide facilities to:
+* watch the configuration file for changes and reload the views
+* reload the file explicitly by function call

 ## Schema